jakearchibald/jakearchibald.com/static-build/posts/2024/07/video-with-transparency/index.md

 In addition, you really need to fork out £50 or equivalent for [Apple's Compressor](https://www.apple.com/uk/final-cut-pro/compressor/).

 But even then, results aren't great.
-I don't think Apple's compressor is designed with this content in mind, so you usually end up with a much larger file size than the equivalent VP9.
+I don't think Apple's Compressor is designed with this content in mind, so you usually end up with a much larger file size than the equivalent VP9.

 [Here's a quick video guide to using the Compressor app to encode video with an alpha channel](https://youtu.be/Js4fNuOh1Ac).

-If, after forking out thousands for an Apple device, you really really really don't want to spend £50 on Compressor, you can encode a kinda shitty version using [ffmpeg](https://ffmpeg.org/).
+If, after forking out £££ for an Apple device, you really really really don't want to spend £50 on Compressor, you can encode a kinda shitty version using [ffmpeg](https://ffmpeg.org/).
 Note: this only works on MacOS.

 ```sh
 ffmpeg -i in.mov -c:v hevc_videotoolbox -require_sw 1 -alpha_quality 0.1 -tag:v hvc1 -q:v 35 -vf "premultiply=inplace=1" out.mov